 Southwestern University Symposium: From Every Voice

-The Student Works Symposium has developed into one of Southwestern’s most important academic events.
-Sponsored by all university departments, the Symposium’s grand display of various interests, expertise, and in- and out-of-classroom experiences of Southwestern students encapsulates the spirit of a liberal arts education.
+The Research and Creative Works Symposium - From Every Voice has developed into one of Southwestern’s most important academic events.
+Sponsored by the Office of the Provost and the Paideia Program, the Symposium’s grand display of various interests, expertise, and in- and out-of-classroom experiences of Southwestern students, faculty and staff and encapsulates the spirit of a liberal arts education.

-Southwestern University will hold the annual event on Wednesday, April 4, 2012 in the Red and Charline McCombs Campus Center.
+Southwestern University will hold the annual event on April 14, 2015 in various locations throughout the University.
 The event is free and open to the public.

 This program funds a range of faculty-student projects including but not limited to laboratory research, archival research, research in preparation for honors theses or other significant student projects, and projects in the studio arts, music and theatre.
 Projects may involve collaborative faculty-student research, faculty supervised undergraduate research, or intensive projects in the arts, music and theatre.
 The goal is to accommodate different types of faculty-student projects aimed at improving student learning and strengthening faculty teaching and/or scholarship.
 Tenured and tenure-track faculty members, full-time coaches, librarians and academic affairs staff with faculty rank may apply.
 Part-time and visiting faculty may apply with departmental approval.
 The program pays faculty and student project expenses during the academic year.
 For up to eight summer weeks, the program pays faculty and student stipends, student housing, project expenses, travel and other items related to the particular project.
 The Office of the Provost will be sending out the Call for Proposals in fall.
 Click here for more information.